 (828) 575-9525 • 169 Charlotte Street • Asheville, NC 28801

 Owners John Kerr and Gina Trippi opened Metro Wines and celebrated their grand opening April 27, 2013.
-Located at 169 Charlotte Street in Asheville, Metro Wines is in the space of the former Wine Studio, just down the street from City Bakery, The Chop Shop and a very pleasant walking distance to The Grove Park Inn.
-And there is plenty of parking!
+Located at 169 Charlotte Street in Asheville, Metro Wines is on the way to The Grove Park Inn, just down the street from Gan Shan Station, City Bakery and The Chop Shop.

 Metro Wines offers a wide selection of wines focusing on pairing just the right wine with any dish or event.
 We also offer Fentiman's Tonic water, Rose Lemonade and Saratoga Water, the only sparkling water bottled in the U.S. giving this extraordinary water a low carbon footprint.
 Here you will find grape specific shelves as well as categories ranging "from $10 and under" to the "bucket list" to "a bad hair day."
 John and Gina share the philosophy that wine is about friends, family and community.
 Both are always available to answer questions, offer suggestions, share stories and work with your caterer or event planner.